dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-Note there are additional convenience overloads of CreateVector, allowing you to
+Note there are additional convenience overloads of `CreateVector`, allowing you
-work with data that's not in a `std::vector` or allowing you to generate elements
+to work with data that's not in a `std::vector` or allowing you to generate
-by calling a lambda.
-For the common case of `std::vector<std::string>` there's
+elements by calling a lambda.
+For the common case of `std::vector<std::string>`
-also CreateVectorOfStrings.
+there's also `CreateVectorOfStrings`.

 Note that vectors of structs are serialized differently from tables, since
 structs are stored in-line in the vector.
-For example, to create a vector for
+For example, to create a vector
-the path field above:
+for the `path` field above:

 {{< tutorial-lang-observer lang="C++">}}
 ```cpp